Amin-Shiravand/contacts-microservices/README.md

-# contacts-manager Clean Architecure sameple
+# contacts-manager Clean Architecure's sample

 ## The sample uses the following packages